DamnWidget/anaconda/README.md

 Supported platforms
 -------------------

-Anaconda has been tested in Linux and Windows.
-It has been developed with multi-platform support in mind and there is some specific code for Windows platform.
-I am not a Windows user, my only working platform is just Gentoo GNU/Linux, if you find some problem using this plugin in Windows or Mac OS X don't hesitate to open a new ticket.

-**note**: I feel the plugin a bit slow on Windows.
+Anaconda has been tested in Linux, Windows and Mac OS X with possitive results.
+I don't have any option to test the plugin in Mac OS X so I depend completely on the community for this task.
+Several users tested the plugin in Mac OS X with really possitive feedback.

+There are some performance problems on Windows that have to ve fixed.
+You can follow the discussion about that in https://github.com/DamnWidget/anaconda/issues/10

+The status of the plugin in the different platforms is:

+* **Linux**: Stable
+* **Mac OS X**: Stable
+* **Windows**: Performance Problems (almost unusable)

 Installation
 ------------